-In this Blub Talks, we present a spirited discussion with Susannah Chambers, certified Agile coach, family coach, and HarvardX-certified coach in Family Engagement in Education.
-Our host and teaching sensei Robert M. led our guest through topics relating to the UK’s Family Learning Initiative, family coaching, and parenting during the pandemic.
+Apr 23, 2021 In this Blub Talks, we present a spirited discussion with Susannah Chambers, certified Agile coach, family coach, and HarvardX-certified coach in Family Engagement in Education.
+She told us more about UK’s Family Learning Initiative, family coaching, and parenting during the pandemic.

 - Listen to Blub Talks Podcast with Susannah Chambers